This is the multi-page printable view of this section. Click here to print.

 Intended Usage

 The -heir-simd-vectorizer pipeline transforms a program consisting of loops and index-based accesses into tensors (e.g., tensor.extract and tensor.insert) into one consisting of SIMD operations (including rotations) on entire tensors.
 While its implementation does not depend on any FHE-specific details or even the Secret dialect, this transformation is likely only useful when lowering a high-level program to an arithmetic-circuit-based FHE scheme (e.g., B/FV, BGV, or CKKS).
-The -mlir-to-openfhe-bgv pipeline demonstrates the intended flow: augmenting a high-level program with secret annotations, then applying the SIMD optimization (and any other high-level optimizations) before lowering to BGV operations and then exiting to OpenFHE.
+The --mlir-to-bgv --scheme-to-openfhe pipeline demonstrates the intended flow: augmenting a high-level program with secret annotations, then applying the SIMD optimization (and any other high-level optimizations) before lowering to BGV operations and then exiting to OpenFHE.

 Warning The current SIMD vectorizer pipeline supports only one-dimensional tensors.
 As a workaround, one could reshape all multi-dimensional tensors into one-dimensional tensors, but MLIR/HEIR currently do not provide a pass to automate this process.